alphagov/re-build-systems-test/README.md

 ### Provisioning steps

-1. Currently, the AWS user credentials need to be stored in `~/.aws/credentials`, like so:
+1. Add the AWS user credentials to `~/.aws/credentials`, like so:

     ```
     [re-build-systems]